mwarning/meshnet-lab/README.md

 # Mesh Network Lab

-Create connected Linux network namespaces each with a single `uplink` interface.
+Simulate a mesh network of hundreds of nodes on a local computer.
+The network is realized by creating Linux network namespaces and connecting them via virtual Ethernet interfaces.
+The entire network is defined by a JSON file.

-A packet send on an interface will be received on all uplinks in all connected namespaces as defined in the JSON file.
-Examples of [test results](results/) are available.
+Each namespace can run its own routing progam and sees a single `uplink` interface.
+A packet send on that interface will be received on the uplinks of all connected namespaces.

 This project is meant for testing Mobile Ad Hoc Mesh routing protocols.
 Supported are [Babel](https://www.irif.fr/~jch/software/babel/), [B.A.T.M.A.N.-adv](https://www.open-mesh.org/projects/open-mesh/wiki), [OLSR2](https://www.olsr.org), [BMX6](https://github.com/bmx-routing/bmx6), [BMX7](https://github.com/bmx-routing/bmx7), [Yggdrasil](https://github.com/yggdrasil-network) and [CJDNS](https://github.com/cjdelisle/cjdns).
+Preliminary [test results](results/) are available.

 Example JSON file:
 ```